TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Lock.md

 `PDF24` is software used to create PDF files.
 The application directory is located at: `C:\Program Files\PDF24`.

-If we open the PDF24 Launcher shortcut and click on the About button, we check out the version in use: `1.15.1`
+If we open the PDF24 Launcher shortcut and click on the about button, we can check out the version in use: `1.15.1`

 <br />